 The goal of the vaccines is to train your immune system to recognize the COVID-19 virus as quickly and efficiently as possible without you getting sick.

 The vaccines contain blueprints of genetic material that code for specific spike proteins that exist on the outside of the coronavirus.
-These spike proteins are also what gives the virus its signature crown shape.
+These spike proteins are also what give the virus its signature crown shape.
 The COVID-19 vaccines then deliver these blueprints to your cells, where protein factories start to build the viral spike proteins.
 The vaccine itself doesn’t contain the code for any other part of the virus—just the spike proteins.

 Once your cells create the viral proteins, your immune system mounts an immune response in the form of antibodies.
-Antibodies can essentially be stored for future use so if you come into contact with the coronavirus, your immune system can use them to fight off the infection before you get sick.
+Antibodies can be stored for future use so if you come into contact with the coronavirus, your immune system can use them to fight off the infection before you get sick.

 Side effects of the COVID-19 vaccines

-It’s important to note that these are not signs that you have COVID-19.
+It’s important to note that these effects are not signs that you have COVID-19.
 Rather, they are proof your immune system is working against the virus.
 That being said, you can catch COVID-19 right after getting the vaccine as it takes weeks for your body to develop full protection—especially if your body hasn’t had enough time to build up immunity.